VERTEBRAL BODY TETHERING

 - Vertebral Anatomy: The vertebrae must tolerate and accommodate the surgical screws used in the procedure.

-It’s essential to consult with a pediatric orthopedic surgeon to evaluate your child’s specific condition and determine if VBT is an appropriate treatment option.
+It’s essential to consult with a pediatric scoliosis orthopedic surgeon to evaluate your child’s specific condition and determine if VBT appears as an appropriate treatment option.

 What are the potential benefits and risks of VBT compared to traditional spinal fusion?